hobbe/openkarotz-emulator/README.md

 OpenKarotz can be found [here](http://openkarotz.filippi.org/).

-The following APIs are currently available:
+The following APIs are available:
 - clear_cache
 - clear_snapshots
 - ears